pmichali/lazyjack/README.md

 * Is there a way to check if management interface already has an (incompatible) IPv6 address?

 ### Enhancements to consider
+* Add `init` command to setup CA certificates and revise the YAML file for the user.
 * Do Istio startup.
 Useful?
 Metal LB startup?
 * Running DNS64 and NAT64 on separate nodes.
 Useful?
 Routing?
 * Is it useful to try with with IPv4 addresses (only) as a vanilla provisioner.